 - If you'd like to use a sauce, season the wings with salt and pepper and spray them with oil.
 Place them in a 400°F oven for 30 minutes, then lower the heat to 170°F and leave them to crisp up for 30 more minutes.
 Shortly before they're ready, melt ¼ cup of butter and mix in ¼ cup of dry-grated parmesan, two minced garlic cloves, and a tablespoon of minced fresh parsley.
 Dip the wings into the sauce and serve.

-- You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
-Reheat them in the microwave, covered, at 50% power.
+- You can keep the leftovers in an airtight container in the fridge for 3-4 days.
+Reheat them in the microwave, covered, at 50% power, or uncovered in a 350°F oven.
+You can also freeze the cooled leftovers for up to three months.

 Nutrition per Serving